D.A.R.B. Insurance Services, Inc.

 specifies the rights and duties of the Loss Payee under the policy.
 For

-must do so after being notified by the insurer to protect its rights under the
+do so after being notified by the insurer to protect its rights under the policy.

-policy.
-Additionally, the mortgagee may be required to pay the premium if
+Additionally, the mortgagee may be required to pay the premium if the

 What is a Bailee?